PHASE 1 HABITAT SURVEY

 The Standard recommends that developers and Planning Authorities consider not only legally protected species, but all UK Biodiversity Action Plan (BAP) Priority Habitats and Species.
 To put this in context, in terms of the number of species that now need to be considered there are currently:

 This amounts to a total 603 species that need consideration, even before considering the potential for ‘important assemblages’ of Red Data Book or Nationally Scarce species.
 Quarry developments typically occupy large areas of land, which may hold a wide variety of habitats and therefore species.
-We believe assessments of the value of particular habitats need a standardised framework, and should be free of subjectivity.
-In order to ensure AEcol’s clients fully satisfy the criteria set out within BS42020 we produced the AEcol – Predictive Ecological Assessment System for the interpretation of large Phase 1 survey data-sets in the production of the so-called ‘extended Phase 1 habitat survey'.
+We believe assessments of the value of particular habitats require a standardised framework, and should be free of subjectivity.
+In order to ensure AEcol’s clients fully satisfy the criteria set out within BS42020 we produced the AEcol – Predictive Ecological Assessment System for the interpretation of large Phase 1 survey data-sets in the production of the so-called ‘extended Phase 1 habitat survey’.
 This Predictive Ecological Assessment System is unique to our consultancy.
 The idea behind the system was threefold:

 The system makes sensible use of historic data, field survey data and the full county flora and fauna in order to provide a reasoned hypothesis of the potential site value (i.e. from the developer’s point of view the ‘worst-case-scenario).
 By identifying all the potential legally protected and UK BAP taxa potentially present within a site, we ensure (within reason) that no group is overlooked or given subordinate status due to surveyor bias.
 This ensures (again, within reason) that recommendations for any further ‘Phase 2 survey’, or the omission of surveys, are supported on a reasoned foundation.
 In the latter situation, all the evidence can be presented during scoping to say; we don’t believe there would be any merit in further survey of this Taxa on the basis of the known ecology of this species in this location.

-However, where further survey is advocated it has a supporting hypothesis.
+However, where further survey is advocated, it has a supporting hypothesis.
 This means our clients understand why we have recommended a specific course of action (i.e. why we are spending their money).
-However, the real benefit is that it enables our clients to request a 'without prejudice' opinion from the Mineral/Waste Planning Authority, as to whether the suite of surveys advocated meet the requirements set out within local policies.
-By gaining this 'without prejudice' opinion, our clients avoid the uncertainty of their scheme getting to the 11th hour and being held up by requests for more, or even entirely different, surveys.
+However, the real benefit is that it enables our clients to request a ‘without prejudice’ opinion from the Mineral/Waste Planning Authority, whether the suite of surveys advocated meet the requirements set out within local policies.
+By gaining this ‘without prejudice’ opinion, our clients avoid the uncertainty of their scheme getting to the 11th hour and being held up by requests for more, or even entirely different, surveys.

 At the same time, the information provided gives the developer the opportunity to tailor their scheme from the outset, as they can see where the greatest biodiversity potential lies.
 They can then use this information if they wish to avoid certain habitats, or to consider the cost implications of translocation, creation or enhancement.
 Upon first receipt of one of our reports, many clients have expressed surprise at the volume of information, but have been later calmed when they realised that the greater percentage of the information comprises technical appendices of supporting evidence that they do not need to wade through.